leticiagcapovilla/mywikitest/Machine/Groups/FAC/uvx_beam_size_calc.md

 ## Development

-To be able to compile the Dimfei application, use the [same configurations][link] as for the UVX control system high level applications in general.
+To be able to compile the Dimfei application, use the [same configurations](/Machine/Groups/FAC/uvx_control_system_hl_app) as for the UVX control system high level applications in general.
 The source code for the DLLs is supplied as Visual Studio solutions, and some additional requirements must be fulfilled:

 - acqimg depends on the Basler SDK.
 - dimfei depends on [LAPACKE](http://www.netlib.org/lapack/index.html#_lapack_for_windows).